tinfoilsh/verification-center-ui/README.md

 # Tinfoil Verification Center UI

 Self‑contained Web Component that renders the Tinfoil verification center UI inside a Shadow DOM.
-It bundles React and styles internally, so you don’t need React in your app.
+It bundles its own runtime and styles; no React is required in your app.

 ## Installation